Menu

 delete_key(key) appends a tombstone record with value_size = 0xFFFFFFFF to the WAL and inserts a sentinel VLogPointer with offset = UINT64_MAX, length = 0.
 The tombstone propagates through flush and compaction — never silently dropped.

-AccretionDB write path — WAL, VLog, Memtable sequence
+AccretionDB write path — VLog append, WAL append, sync barriers, Memtable commit

 Expand Full Detail